gidven/saxo-api/README.md

 ### <a name="realtime5"></a>Step 5: Extend the subscription before the token expires

-The realtime feed will stop after the token has been expired.
-When the application has refreshed the token, there is a need to extend the subscription.
+The streaming connection will stop when the client disconnects or at the end of the token's expiry.
+When the client application has refreshed the token using Saxo's standard OAuth refresh flow, any existing streaming connections should be updated with the same token to prevent interruption of the service.

 Extend the subscription using this code: